-Masterplans must involve the all relevant stakeholders, including the council, landowners, developers, the local community, service providers and other interested parties.
+Masterplans must involve all the relevant stakeholders, including the council, landowners, developers, the local community, service providers and other interested parties.
 Masterplans will be developed in consultation with the council prior to the submission of a planning application.
+Masterplans would only be sought where feasible and appropriate.